-The incumbent consults with their manager for planning activities, programs, and services; however, the incumbent is then the lead in materials, communications, and event details, including educational information for students' holistic success as they transition in, through, and beyond - as per the communication plan.
-However, the Incumbent will also need to develop additional communications (in concert with the manager) outside of the standard plan and judgement is needed to ensure consistency, but also to respond to specific student needs.
+The incumbent consults with their manager for planning activities, programs, and services.
+However, the incumbent is the lead in materials, communications, and event details, including educational information for students' holistic success as they transition into College, as they pursue their studies, and beyond.
+The incumbent will also need to develop additional communications (in concert with the manager) outside of the standard plan and judgement is needed to ensure consistency, but also to respond to specific student needs.